 · The daily possession limit is six trout.

 · Both ponds are closed to all fishing for 14 days prior to the season opening, with this restriction in effect from Saturday, Feb.
-17 until opening day March 3.
+16 through Friday, March 1.
 This pre-season closure enables completion of trout stocking, eliminates incidental trout hooking by anglers fishing for other species, gives stocked trout time to acclimate to their new waters, and improves fair access to the fishery.

 A Delaware fishing license is required for most anglers fishing for trout.
 In addition, most trout anglers also must purchase a Delaware trout stamp.
 For residents age 16 through 64, a trout stamp costs $4.20.
 For residents age 12 through 15, a young angler trout stamp costs $2.10.
 Resident anglers younger than age 12 or age 65 and older are not required to purchase a trout stamp.
 For non-residents, a trout stamp is required for all anglers age 12 and older and costs $6.20.